 Drafting Note: States should review their existing readability and accessibility laws and regulations and any applicable NAIC models to help to ensure the statements above are readable and accessible to potential applicants, including those with disabilities such as blindness or macular degeneration, deafness or hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, photosensitivity, and combinations of these.

-(3) For hospital indemnity coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows:
+(3) For hospital indemnity coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows, with the phrase “fixed dollar benefits” made prominent:

 “This [policy] [certificate] pays fixed dollar benefits as a result of a covered hospitalization due to a sickness or injury.
 The benefit amounts are not based on the cost of your medical expenses.
 These benefits are designed to be paid to the [policyholder] [certificate holder].
 They are not intended to be paid directly to providers.
 This [policy] [certificate] is not major medical insurance and does not replace it.
 Read the description of benefits provided along with your [enrollment form /application] carefully.”

-Drafting Note: The words “fixed dollar benefits” should be prominent.

 (4) For other fixed indemnity coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows: